'There Is Neither Jew nor Gentile' 3 Sneaky Ways Galatians 3:28 Gets Misinterpreted

 First, Jews and Gentiles didn’t get along, and for good reasons.

-Jews, frustrated the Gentiles got a “free pass” into Christianity, without formerly having to follow the vigorous statutes of Torah law, cried foul.
+Jews, who were frustrated the Gentiles got a “free pass” into Christianity, without formerly having to follow the vigorous statutes of Torah law, cried foul.
 They convinced many Gentiles that they would need to engage in some Jewish practices such as circumcision of males (Galatians 5:2).

 Paul saw these divisions and wanted to make it clear that Christianity wasn’t a Judaism 2.0.
 That through Jesus’ death and resurrection, he broke down the barrier between Jews and Gentiles and their ability to come to saving faith.